Skip to Main Content

 Second offense

-Getting into an accident without insurance
+Getting into an accident without insurance in Alaska

-If a driver fails to provide proof of insurance within 15 days, the DMV will suspend their license for a minimum of 90 days and can last up to a full year.
+If a driver fails to provide proof of insurance within 15 days, the DMV will suspend their license for a minimum of 90 days and up to a full year.
 The suspension is solely for driving without providing proof of insurance and is not reflective of whether or not the driver is at fault for the accident.
 Additional penalties may arise if the driver is deemed at fault.
-In some cases, drivers are able to apply for limited driving rights for things like work requirements if necessary.
+In some cases, drivers are able to apply for limited driving rights for things like work requirements, if necessary.

 Frequently asked questions

-• An “at-fault” state, unlike a “no-fault” state, mandates that the individual deemed responsible for causing an accident is held financially accountable for injuries and damages resulting from that incident.
+• An “at-fault” state, unlike a “no-fault” state, mandates that the individual deemed responsible for causing an accident is held financially accountable for injuries and damage resulting from that incident.
 This contrasts with “no-fault” states, where insurers typically cover their own insured’s injuries and may later seek reimbursement from the at-fault party or their insurance company.
 Regarding the question of whether Alaska is a no-fault state, it is not; Alaska operates as an “at-fault” state.
 This means that in Alaska, the person determined to be at fault in an accident is usually required to bear the costs associated with the damages.

 • When contemplating whether to inform your car insurance company about minor accidents, it’s typically wise to err on the side of caution.
 Even if the incident seems minor, unforeseen complications could arise later.
 For instance, the other party involved might claim a serious injury months or even years after the accident.
 In such cases, if you haven’t notified your insurer promptly, it might be less inclined to accept the claim due to the delay in reporting.
-Reporting the incident when it happens can help ensure that your insurer has all the necessary information, which could be crucial for protecting your interests in the long run.
+Reporting the incident when it happens can help make sure that your provider has all the necessary information, which could be crucial for protecting your interests in the long run.